fifo1175/OptimizedHealth/README.md

  The Code folder contains all of the necessary source code needed to run our application.
 Within the Code folder is a Frontend folder, which contains all of our ejs files, js files, images, css files, database configuration file, passport-local file, and our server.js file.
  The Code folder also contains a Backend folder which contains our database scripts used to create the tables.

- How to run code:
- You may clone this repo and use the Backend scripts to build the database tables in PostgreSQL.
-We are currently working on getting this application deployed to Heroku and will paste the link here when completed

 Heroku Link: https://optimizedhealth.herokuapp.com/